giriibm/reactfullstackdocker/README.md

 This a MERN Stack with Docker
 1,	Clone the project in ubuntu 18.04
-2,	By typing "docker-compose up --build"
+2,	Run the project By typing "docker-compose up --build"